Why is Jesus the Only-begotten Son of God?

 By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up his only begotten [monogenēs] son, (KJV)

-The Hebrew word for “only son” here is yāḥiyḏ, which means the same thing as the Greek word monogenēs—“unique; only-kind”.
-In fact, the Greek word monogenēs was used by the Jews as the primary equivalent for the Hebrew word yāḥiyḏ.
+The Hebrew word for “only son” here is yāḥiyḏ (יָחִיד), which means “only-kind; unique”—just like the Greek word monogenēs.
+In fact, during the time of Jesus and the early Christians, Jews used the Greek word monogenēs as the primary equivalent for the Hebrew word yāḥiyḏ.

 Interestingly, John 3:16 is written in such a way that recalls the language of Genesis 22:2.